Fighting game: Emergence of 3D fighting games (mid-to-late 1990s)

 The 1995 PlayStation game Battle Arena Toshinden is credited for taking the genre into "true 3D" due to its introduction of the sidestep maneuver, which IGN described as "one little move" that "changed the fighter forever".
 The "sidestep" in the game, however, consisted of shoulder rolls instead of actual sidesteps.
 That year, Namco released Tekken 2, which introduced actual sidestepping or "mist steps" as first released in arcade games and in the international fighting game community.
 These moves are only exclusive to its protagonist, the penultimate boss of the arcade mode, Kazuya Mishima in his regular human state.
 The mist steps also allow combos to be performed as a manner of "crouch dashing," or when the Mishima player could run to the opponent while crouching since regular running prevented executing easy combos.
 Polygonal fighters became trendy and many developers started to make them.
 Further all-new titles were released in 1995: Zero Divide on the PlayStation, the Western-developed FX Fighter on PC and Criticom on console, and Sega's arcade Fighting Vipers - on top of Tekken 2, an updated Battle Arena Toshinden 2, and console ports of Tekken and Virtua Fighter 2.
 A multitude of new major polygonal releases arrived in 1996 from both prime and smaller developers.
-The 1996 arcade game Dead or Alive offered an interactive feature within its stages called the "danger zone", an environmental hazard outside the center of stages where if an opponent is knocked into it, they will take extra damage, jeopardizing their position and giving their attacker an advantage.
+The 1996 arcade game Dead or Alive from Tecmo offered an interactive feature within its stages called the "danger zone", an environmental hazard outside the center of stages where if an opponent is knocked into it, they will take extra damage, jeopardizing their position and giving their attacker an advantage.
 If an opponent is knocked into the danger zone with very low health, the danger zone is more likely to knock them out than a regular attack.
 Other major 1996 releases include Virtua Fighter 3, Soul Edge, Last Bronx (in Japan), and the home port of Tekken 2, cementing 3D as the future of the genre.